joshuaeckroth/cinf201-website/notes/syllabus.md

 given.
 The quiz will always take place on a Wednesday.
 The quiz will occur in class but must be taken on Blackboard during the class time.
 The quizzes will be short, requiring approximately 5-10 minutes to complete.
 They will always have 5 questions.

-The grading rubric for quizzes is as follows, out of 3 points:
+The grading rubric is simple: the number of points you receive equals the number of questions you answer correctly.

-- 4 or 5 questions solved correctly: 3 pts
-- 2 or 3 questions solved correctly: 2 pts
-- 1 question solved correctly: 1 pt
-- 0 questions sovled correctly or absent (did not take quiz): 0 pts

 ### Group project

 The group projects are to be determined.

-**Group projects are due at the time of the final exam (there is no final exam): Sat May 4, 5-7pm.** Your attendance on that day is required so we can all view each other's group projects.
+**Group projects are due at the time of the final exam (there is no final exam).** Your attendance on that day is required so we can all view each other's group projects.

 ## Calendar